 • Relatively confusing interface

-Weebly is another builder that’s easy to use, using drag-and-drop like its rival Wix.
-It’s more complicated to find your way around, though, and you’ll need to contact their support team if you want to restore an old website.
+Weebly is another builder that keeps things simple, using drag-and-drop like its rival Wix.
+It’s more complicated to find your way around, though, and you’ll need to contact Weebly’s support team if you want to restore an old website.

 WordPress Pros and Cons